jrodan/pac-vothing-core/README.md

 ## Build
 - `mvn clean source:jar javadoc:jar package install` (server has to run because of wildfly management mode for tests)
 - want to build without remote tests then run `mvn clean source:jar javadoc:jar package install -DskipTests=true -pl !vothing-tests`
+- managed mode for remote tests can be applied with a maven profile (TODO)

 ## Releases